Good listening! Good watching! Enjoy the modernism of Maekawa architecture at the prefectural music hall

 So into the hall.

 The concert hall was designed around the Royal Festival Hall in London.
-Although the scale is quite small, it is nice to be able to see the stage from any seat because it is always a corrugated floor from the front row to the last row.
+Although the scale is quite small, the floor is all the way down from the front row to the last row, so it's nice to see the stage from every seat.

 According to Seiko Ishikawa, who was in charge of the sound design, there is no merit in the balconies such as the second floor balcony.